 Once you have moved the elements between the columns according to your needs, click Next to continue to the last step of the procedure.

 4. Review if any error message appeared during the validation.
 Fix or approve the errors and warnings presented before continuing.

 When you finish reviewing and resolving errors and warnings, click Import to import the data you selected into your environment.
-If everything runs smoothly, the following message appears.
+The import of the data is executed in the background.

-At this point you have finished synchronizing your data from your development environment.
+At this point you have finished synchronizing your data from your development environment into your test or production environment.
 You can now use those values and information in the target environment.